-The District makes every effort to comply with all federal, state, and local security rules and regulations, including the Family Educational Rights and Privacy Act (FERPA), Health Insurance Portability and Accountability Act (HIPAA), and Payment Card Industry Data Security Standard (PCI DSS).
+The District makes every effort to comply with all federal, state, and local laws and regulations.
+These laws and regulations include the Family Educational Rights and Privacy Act (FERPA), Health Insurance Portability and Accountability Act (HIPAA), and Payment Card Industry Data Security Standard (PCI DSS).
+The District also follows the Administrative Policy/Board Policy (AP/BP) 3721 regarding information security.
 Best industry practices are used to secure the information assets at all facilities.